joseeden/All-Things-DevOps/pages/030-Security/002-Security-Principles.md

 ## Sensitivity

 Sensitivity is also defined as the measure of the importance assigned to information by its owner, or the purpose of representing its need for protection (see the ISC2 study guide, module 1, under CIA Deep Dive).

+## AAA of Security

+- **Authentication**
+  When a person’s identity is established with proof and confirmed by a system
+    - Something you know
+    - Something you are
+    - Something you have
+    - Something you do
+    - Somewhere you are

+- **Authorization**

+  - Occurs when a user is given access to a certain piece of data or certain areas of a building

+- **Accounting**

+  - Tracking of data, computer usage, and network resources
+  - Non-repudiation occurs when you have proof that someone has taken an action

 ## Authentication